SaashaJoshi/saashajoshi/README.md

 - ⚡ Fun fact: ...
 -->

-I’m Saasha, a Quantum Computing researcher and Computer Science engineer focusing on quantum machine learning and optimization algorithms.
-I am actively involved in open-source development and love educating through youth workshops.
+I am Saasha, a Quantum Computing researcher and Computer Science engineer with a focus on quantum machine learning, optimization, and software development.
+I am actively engaged in education and outreach activities.

-Formerly an IBM Quantum intern and an NSERC CREATE Quantum BC Scholar, I am now applying my expertise in the QC industry.
+I believe in contributing meaningfully to the quantum community as an open-source developer and a Qiskit Advocate.
+I am currently applying my expertise in the QC industry.

 ### More About Me